RizwanMushtaq/ElectronicStore/README.md

 # Electronic Store - Full Stack Web Application

-A Prototype of end-to-end e-commerce platform for electronics, built with modern technologies and best practices.
+A Prototype of end-to-end e-commerce platform for electronics, built with modern technologies.

 ---